Ceramic Video Sculptures

 Featuring hand-drawn animations, these ceramic video sculptures peer into the realm where the body and mind tango.

 Clay is categorically lumpy, unpredictable, and stubborn.
-Rather than fighting those qualities, they are central to the meaning of the work.
+Rather than fighting those qualities, they are central to the meaning of these works.
 The physical irregularities of the sculptures mirror how the artist experiences her own body and mind: not as something smooth or uniform, but as something fluid, shifting, and nonsensical.
 Multimedia art is often housed inside digitally fabricated structures, a practical choice when working with delicate electronic components.
 But multimedia art doesn’t have to rely solely on contemporary technology.
 Ceramics, a technology debuting over 30,000 years ago, offers its own possibilities for transformation and storytelling.
 Screens embedded in the ceramics distort and reshape the hand-drawn animations they display.
 They are bodies, imperfect, ever-shifting, and alive.